alejo4373/backend-development-bootcamp/session_1.md

 #### CRUD operations

 CRUD stands for create, read, update and delete which are the most common operations we do with data.
-To perform this operations we write SQL statements or also referred to as queries
+To perform this operations we write SQL statements or also referred to as queries.

 ##### INSERT